mouhametnd/Ecommerce-Product/README.md

 ## Welcome 🍃

-This project was a mentor frontend challenge that helped me put into practice the manipulation of the DOM with vanilla Javascript.
+This project was a mentor frontend challenge that helped me put into practice the manipulation of the DOM with vanilla Javascript and Responsive Design.

 ## Links
 - My Linkedin [Linkedin](https://www.linkedin.com/in/mouhametndiaye/)